STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

 \subsection{Lip-Reading Supervision}

 Existing talking portrait methods \cite{xu2024hallo, wei2024aniportrait, chen2025echomimic} are primarily trained with diffusion losses between predicted and ground-truth noise, occasionally complemented by landmark or perceptual objectives.
 Yet, such supervision may not sufficiently capture the fine-grained articulatory dynamics required for accurate speech synchronization.
-We introduce a perceptual lip-reading loss that explicitly constrains the model’s speech-related motion generation.
-Despite similar objectives in GAN-based animation \cite{prajwal2020lip} and 3D expression reconstruction \cite{filntisis2022visual}, it has not been widely adopted in diffusion models.
-Inspired by \cite{filntisis2022visual}, we employ a pre-trained lip-reading network \cite{ma2022visual}, trained on LRS3 \cite{afouras2018lrs3, afouras2018deep}.
-For each training batch, we differentiably crop the mouth region from both the ground-truth and denoised videos using facial landmarks, convert them to grayscale, and feed them into \cite{ma2022visual} to extract lip-related features from its ResNet encoder.
-Using a Mean Squared Error loss between the features of real and generated clips, we enforce alignment of speech articulation between ground-truth and generated videos, in addition to the photometric alignment imposed by the diffusion loss.
+To this end, we introduce a perceptual lip-reading loss that explicitly constrains the model’s speech-related motion generation.
+Despite similar objectives in GAN-based animation \cite{prajwal2020lip} and 3D expression reconstruction \cite{filntisis2022visual}, it has not been widely adopted in diffusion frameworks, as these typically operate in a noisy latent space.
+We propose integrating such a loss through a supervision-by-denoising formulation, where the noisy latent is first mapped to the clean image space (see \textbf{Appendix}).
+Regarding the loss computation, we follow \cite{filntisis2022visual} and employ a lip-reading network \cite{ma2022visual} trained on LRS3 \cite{afouras2018lrs3, afouras2018deep} as the perceptual encoder.
+For each training batch, we differentiably crop the mouth region from both the ground-truth and denoised videos using facial landmarks, convert them to grayscale, and feed them into the network to extract lip-related features from its ResNet encoder.
+Using a Mean Squared Error loss between the features of real and generated clips, we enforce speech alignment between ground-truth and generated videos, in addition to the photometric alignment imposed by the diffusion loss.